storageos/storageos.github.io/_docs/explore/mongodb.md

 1. The Dockerfile that builds the standard MongoDB container image expects 2 volumes to point to  `/data/db` and `/data/configdb` so we need to create two separate persistent volumes for this exercise.
 The best way to do this is create the volumes first and then start up the container.

-2. Lets create a new 2GB volume called *mongodbdata* and a 1GB volume called *mongoconf* from the *default* Storage volume pool using either the StorageOS CLI  or the Docker CLI and give it a description of *mongodb*.
+2. Lets create a new 2GB volume called *mongodata* and a 1GB volume called *mongoconf* from the *default* Storage volume pool using either the StorageOS CLI  or the Docker CLI and give it a description of *mongodb*.

    ```
    storageos cli volume create -name=mongodata -size=2 -pool=default -description=mongodb